This Day In History: December 18

 Changing the day will navigate the page to that given day in history.
 You can navigate days by using left and right arrows

-On December 18, 1620, the English ship Mayflower arrives at modern-day Plymouth, Massachusetts, and its passengers prepare to begin their new settlement, Plymouth Colony.
+On December 18, 1620, with the English ship Mayflower anchored in Plymouth Harbor, Massachusetts, a small party of sailors from the vessel go ashore, as its passengers prepare to begin their new settlement, Plymouth Colony.

 The famous Mayflower story began in 1606, when a group of reform-minded Separatists in Nottinghamshire, England, founded their own church, separate from the state-sanctioned Church of England.
 Accused of treason, they were forced to leave the country and settle in the more tolerant Netherlands.
 After 12 years of struggling to adapt and make a decent living, the group sought financial backing from some London merchants to set up a colony in America.
 On September 6, 1620, 102 passengers—dubbed Pilgrims by William Bradford, a passenger who would become the first governor of Plymouth Colony—crowded on the Mayflower to begin the long, hard journey to a new life in the New World.